 Mother in All Your Disguises is a world contained in a short film, a book of stories, a series of prints, and a collection of marionettes and miniatures.
-It was conceived during a year-long residency at the Lower Manhattan Cultural Council's Workspace program, and was exhibited as a work-in-progress at LMCC's Open Studios in April 2016.
+It was created during a year-long residency at the Lower Manhattan Cultural Council's Workspace program, and has been screened at Poets' House, The Lower Manhattan Cultural Council, and Mana Contemporary.
+It is the first film in the Violent Mercies trilogy.

-I'm interested in the paradoxes of domesticity and wildness as they manifest themselves in a mother-daughter relationship, and in the freedom-born isolation of life in rural America.
+I'm interested in the paradoxes of domesticity and wildness as they manifest themselves in a mother-daughter relationship, and in the isolation of life in rural America.
 In some ways, Mother in All Your Disguises is a classic Western, where the dangers of the frontier are replaced with the terrors of intimacy, desire, and responsibility.
-Painting universal anxieties with an epic brush, the project's expansive treatment of love and landscape fuels a reimagining of our bodies and our darkest fantasies.
+Painting universal anxieties with an epic brush, the project's expansive treatment of love and landscape fuels a reimagining of the body and of our darkest fantasies.

 When my work moves between abstraction, realism, poetry, and image, it does so with a desire to understand how these impulses inform each other.
 Anyone who’s been in the Mojave in summer knows that the heat is so visceral, so dizzying, that it passes into the surreal, the abstracted.
 Mirages appear on the highway, Joshua trees raise their arms in prayer, motel swimming pools suddenly seem like a good idea.